fuji-fabric/fuji-fabric.github.io/docs/001-Modules/002-core.md

 :::colorbox-tip

-  ◉ Use a `modern` text editor.
+  ◉ Use a modern text editor

-  The most of `config files` are written in `json language`, and contains lots of lines.
+  Most configuration files are written in JSON and may be large.

-  A `modern` text editor can `highlight` the structure of the file, and check the `syntax errors` for you.
+  A modern text editor provides `syntax highlighting` and `error checking`.

-  So that you can `read` and `edit` the config files easier.
+  It makes configuration easier and safer.

-  Here are recommended text editors:
+  Recommended text editors:

   1. Visual Studio Code: https://code.visualstudio.com/